-CRIMINAL MISCHIEF is a term used in US criminal courts to describe those offenses against property (not conversion/theft) that involves defacement, damage, alteration, or destruction of property.
-Criminal mischief can be vandalism, graffiti (even artistic graffiti is considered “mischief”), the breaking of windows, painting without an owner’s consent, et al. Property damage and criminal mischief can play out in the courts in a wide variety of ways.
+CRIMINAL MISCHIEF is a term used in US criminal courtsto describe those offenses against property (not conversion/theft) that involves defacement, damage, alteration, or destruction of property.
+Criminal mischief can be vandalism, graffiti (even artistic graffiti is considered “mischief”), the breaking of windows, painting without an owner’s consent, etal.
+Property damage and criminal mischief can play out in the courts in a wide variety of ways.

 Criminal mischief can be a crime of lesser degree, such as keying someone’s vehicle in anger, or emptying trash in someone’s yard out of anger.
-However, hen criminal mischief is used in conjunction with another type of crime, naturally the offense will be considered more serious.
+However, when criminal mischief is used in conjunction with another type of crime, naturally the offense will be considered more serious.
 For instance, if someone is accused of harassment and criminal mischief they will usually receive the higher degree of offense.
 This can quickly elevate the case to something more serious as the actions of criminal mischief may show a court that the individual is capable of escalation.

 Criminal mischief can be sub-categorized by severity.
 The sub-categories vary by degree which then determines if the offense will be charged as a misdemeanor or a felony.
 Another aspect of this offense is that if it accompanies another criminal offense such as harassment, a judicial officer may increase the severity of the offense.
 This resulting in a harsher consequence for an otherwise “lesser” crime.
 The reason the justice system finds that a harsher consequence is fitting, is because they feel there is the possibility of a repetitive incident, thus making the offense more serious.
+Arkady Bukh has a long track record of representing clients accused of serious federal and state crimes in NYC TOP RATED ON: SUPER LAWYERS, AVVO, NATIONAL TRIAL LAWYERS

 When a case involving criminal mischief is addressed, the alleged victim has the option to proceed with a civil or a criminal suit.
 A civil suit is often preferred if the property damage was inflicted upon a business.
 The civil suit will allow that business owner to request a monetary reimbursement for the damages done to their property.